nteract/semiotic/public/assets/markdown/ordinalframe.md

 ### oAccessor: { _string_ | _function_ }

-If _oAccessor_ is specified, determines how _ordinal_ values are accessed from the data array.
-In the case the data consists of an array of objects, a string can be used to assess the _ordinal_ value(s).
-A function can also be used to access the _ordinal_ value(s).
+Determines how _ordinal_ values are accessed from the data array.

 ```jsx
 /*String option